Stability of a class of exact solutions of the incompressible Euler equation in a disk: Preliminaries

 \section{Preliminaries}

-First we recall some basic facts about Bessel functions of the first kind. \begin{lemma}[p.
+First we recall some basic facts about Bessel functions of the first kind. \begin{lemma}[{\cite[p.
 93 and p.
-102 in \cite{Bo}] Let $n$ be a nonnegative integer, and $J_n$ be the Bessel function of the first kind of order $n$. \begin{itemize} \item [(1)] $J_n$ solves Bessel's differential equation, i.e.,
+102]{Bo}}] Let $n$ be a nonnegative integer, and $J_n$ be the Bessel function of the first kind of order $n$. \begin{itemize} \item [(1)] $J_n$ solves Bessel's differential equation, i.e.,

 \item[(2)] The following recurrence relations hold:

 In particular, taking $n=0$ in \eqref{bpr1} and \eqref{bpr2} we have

 Taking $n=0$ and $s=j$ (recall that $j$ is the first positive zero of $J_1$) in \eqref{bpr3} we have